Legislation and regulations

 A complex mental health problem is one which is difficult to treat due either to other health problems, such as personality disorders, severe physical complaints or to psychosocial problems.
 A risk would be a situation that involves violence, neglect, self-harm or threatening suicide.
 If your reasons for seeking treatment are complex or pose a risk, you should seek treatment in specialized mental health care [gespecialiseerde GGZ].

 In case of crisis when the practice is closed or you are unable to reach us, you are advised to contact your general practitioner, the emergency post of Spaarne Gasthuis or the crisis centre of GGZ InGeest.

-Move for Motion currently has a waiting list of two weeks for intake and treatment, regardless of your complaint or disorder.
+Move for Motion currently has a waiting list of four weeks for intake and treatment, regardless of your complaint or disorder.
 (Last update 1st of November 2019)

 When you find a waitinglist to be too long, you can always contact your practitioner or your insurer for mediation.
 Your insurer can help you to arrange an intake within four weeks of the first contact with the pratitioner and can help you to make sure that treatment starts within ten weeks after the intake.
 This is the maximum amount of time that you should have to wait for treatment, that practitioners and insurers agreed upon.